- An estimate of 2 million Europeans affected by the disease

 - ME/CFS is still poorly understood and consequently, underdiagnosed

-In a draft resolution adopted today with 30 votes in favour and none against, Petitions MEPs call for additional EU funding to advance research on diagnostic tests and treatment of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).
+Parliament wants to increase EU funding in order to advance research on diagnostic tests and treatment of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).

-This comes after Parliament has tabled several questions to the European Commission on the topic and received a number of petitions raising concerns over the absence of treatment and insufficient funding for research related to the disease that affects an estimate of 2 million people within the EU.
+This comes after Parliament has received a number of petitions raising concerns over the absence of treatment and insufficient funding for research related to the disease that affects an estimate of 2 million people within the EU.

 Support for biomedical research

-The report calls for more European and international cooperation on research into ME/CFS, in order to speed up the development of objective diagnostics standards and effective treatment.
-The Commission should also look into the feasibility of an EU fund for prevention and treatment of ME/CFS, say MEPs.
+The resolution calls for more European and international cooperation on research into ME/CSF, in order to speed up the development of objective diagnostics standards and treatment.
+In addition, the Commission should look into the feasibility of an EU fund for prevention and treatment of ME/CFS, suggest MEPs.

 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a disabling and complex chronic disease of unknown origin, whose symptoms, severity and progression are extremely variable.
+The absence of treatment and insufficient funding for research on the disease, which affects an estimate of 2 million people in the EU, was already highlighted in several questions to the Commission and petitions from citizens.
 The economic burden of the disease across Europe was estimated to amount to EUR 40 billion each year.
-According to the PETI resolution, an estimate of 2 million people in the EU have the disease, with women being the most affected among adults.